 - 5 drops frankincense essential oil

-EWG’s has concluded that although DEET certainly isn’t perfect, its safety profile is actually better than a lot of people think.
+EWG has concluded that although DEET certainly isn’t perfect, its safety profile is actually better than a lot of people think.
 Because it is highly effective, reasonably safe, and has been used billions of times, they concluded it’s a reasonable choice when you need a repellent that really works.
-Since there are still some concerns over DEET, EWG also recommends several good alternatives: Picardin, IR 3535 and Oil of Lemon Eucalyptus.
+Since there are still some concerns over DEET, EWG also recommends several good alternatives, including Picardin, IR 3535 and Oil of Lemon Eucalyptus.
 If you want to use DEET, skip the high concentrations.
-Opt for 7-to-10% if you only need a few hours of protection and 20-to-30% DEET for a full day.
+Opt for 7 -10% if you only need a few hours of protection and 20 – 30% for a full day.
 Got kids?
 Check out this detailed recommendation here.
 And always follow basic precautions when using any bug repellent.

 - 30 drops geranium essential oil